Implementation of Immersed Boundaries via Volume Penalization in the Industrial Aeronautical Computational Fluid

 \section{Numerical Computations}

-To prove the validity and performance of this approach, we present in this section several numerical simulations of different fluid flow problems of increasing dificulty.
-These tests are the subsonic flow around a NACA0012 airfoil at different angles of attack, the subsonic flow around the MDA30P30N multi-element airfoil, and the more challenging NASA High-Lift Common Research Model (CRM-HL) aircraft (Figure \ref{fig:numerical-computations:geometry}-top-left, top-right and bottom respectively).
+To prove the validity and performance of this approach, we present in this section several numerical simulations of different fluid flow problems of increasing difficulty.
+These tests are the subsonic flow around the NACA0012 airfoil at different angles of attack, the transonic flow around the RAE2822 airfoil, the subsonic flow around the MDA30P30N multi-element airfoil, and the more challenging NASA High-Lift Common Research Model (CRM-HL) aircraft.
 Experimental results of most of those problems are reported in the literature and thus will serve as validation of our methodology.
 For all simulations, the RANS equations were used for modeling the fluid flow, and the numerical methods employed by CODA were, for the spatial discretization, the second order finite volume method coupled with the immersed boundary volume penalization.
 A linearized implicit Euler scheme is employed for time discretization.
 All simulations were executed using $\num{600}$ cores in the Magerit Supercomputer at Supercomputing and Visualization Center of Madrid (CeSViMa) and $\num{3840}$ cores in the Marenostrum4 Supercomputer at the Barcelona Supercomputing Center.